top of page

 0305_image_comparison02.jpg

-Icon size and placement should be selected on a case-by-case basis, to work both aesthetically and from a communications point-of-view.
+pictogram size and placement should be selected on a case-by-case basis, to work both aesthetically and from a communications point-of-view.

 Dimensional infographics are elements that use graphics and text in unison to describe two-dimensional properties (surface areas, length or height).
 This is represented by a dotted line with a distinct handle at both ends.